ahuarte47/duckdb-pdal/README.md

 This is an extension for DuckDB for manipulating point cloud data using SQL.

-The extension is built on top of [PDAL (Point Data Abstraction Library)](https://pdal.io/), a C++ library allowing users to read, write, and process point cloud data directly within DuckDB using SQL queries.
+The extension is built on top of [PDAL (Point Data Abstraction Library)](https://pdal.io/), a C++ library that enables users to read, write, and process point cloud data and, with this extension, load the data directly into DuckDB using SQL queries.

 ## How do I get it?